khairu-aqsara/moodle-local_soccerteam/README.md

    - Each course can only have one team.
    - No support for multiple teams or team divisions within a course.

-4. **No Automated Role Assignment**:
-   - Being assigned to the team does not automatically enroll students in the course.
-   - Team assignments do not automatically update when students are unenrolled from a course.

 ### Potential Issues

 1. **Large Course Performance**: